Bayt Nattif: British Mandate (1920–1948)

 For all practical purposes, the British inherited from their Turkish counterparts the existing laws in regard to land tenures as defined in the Ottoman Land Code, to which laws there was later added subsidiary legislation.
 At the time of the British occupation the land tax was collected at the rate of 12.5% of the gross yield of the land.
 Crops were assessed on the threshing floor or in the field and the tithe was collected from the cultivators.
 In 1925, additional legislation provided that taxation on crops and other produce not exceed 10%.
 In 1928, as a measure of reform, the Mandate Government of Palestine began to apply an Ordinance for the "Commutation of Tithes," this tax in effect being a fixed aggregate amount paid annually.
 It was related to the average amount of tithe (tax) that had been paid by the village during the four years immediately preceding the application of the Ordinance to it.

 In the 1922 census of Palestine conducted by the British Mandate authorities, Bayt Nattif had a population of 1,112, all Muslims, increasing in the 1931 census to 1,649, still all Muslim, in a total of 329 houses (which figure includes houses built in the nearby ruin, Khirbet Umm al-Ra’us).

+In 1927, Yitzhak Ben-Zvi reported local traditions indicating that families of Jewish descent resided in Bayt Nattif.
+Locals said they converted to Islam around five hundred years earlier.

 In 1926, some 259 dunums (61.77 acres) of land near Beit Nattif were designated as "Jabal es-Sira Forest Reserve no. 73," held by the State.

 By the 1945 statistics, the population had increased to 2,150 Muslims.
 In 1944/45, a total of 20,149 dunums were allocated to cereal grains in the adjacent lowlands; 688 dunums were irrigated or used for orchards, while 162 dunams were built-up (urban) areas.